Brainthoughts/MVHS-Machine-Learning/README.md

 # MVHS-Machine-Learning
-Rescouces for the machine learning class at Mission Vista High School
+Resources for the machine learning class at Mission Vista High School

 To install required packages, run (or click on the arrow) Your IDE may have done this for you